Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - Clear 6-meter walkway for the timed walking assessment

-The testing area should be free from obstacles and distractions to ensure both patient safety and accurate results.
-A standard physiotherapy room or hospital ward typically provides adequate space for all assessment components.
+The testing area should be free from obstacles and distractions to ensure patient safety and accurate results.
+A standard physiotherapy room or hospital ward typically provides adequate space.

-The modest time and space requirements make the elderly mobility scale practical for various clinical settings, including acute care hospitals where it was originally designed for use.
+The modest time and space requirements make the EMS practical in many clinical settings, including the acute care hospitals for which it was originally designed.

-Digital tools can simplify mobility assessments for healthcare professionals and family caregivers.
-The elderly mobility scale calculator eliminates manual calculations while preserving the accuracy of this validated clinical assessment.
+Digital tools simplify mobility assessments for healthcare professionals and family caregivers.
+The elderly mobility scale calculator eliminates manual calculations and maintains the accuracy of this validated assessment.

 Calculator interfaces include separate fields for each EMS dimension: